StripTheText/StripTheText/README.md

 After cloning the repositories, you need to install the dependencies for both repositories.
 To do this, you can follow the upper installation guide, but please create a new environments for each repo.

 After installing the dependencies, you can run the application.
-To run it you need to start the backend first.
+To run it, you need to start the backend first.
 To do so, use the following command, inside the corresponding environment:

 ```shell
 uvicorn main:app --host localhost --port 8080 --reload
 ```

 Once the Startup of the Backend is finished, you can start the Frontend.
-To do so, use the following command, inside of the corresponding environment:
+To do so, use the following command, inside the corresponding environment:

 ```shell